-My experience at Deadhorse 50k
+My Hiking experience at Deadhorse 50k

 It was Friday, and I was driving south to meet a dear friend who would be accompanying me to the Deadhorse 50k race the next day.
 I left work and drove straight to our meeting place, the snowy Wasatch lined with golden brown foothills on my left, with similarly sized foothills on my right.